Global regularity for axisymmetric, swirl-free solutions of the Euler equation in four dimensions: Introduction

 \begin{remark} There has recently been a significant amount of research activity focused on the possibility of singularity formation for the Euler equation in very high dimension.
 While the Euler equation for $d\geq 4$ is not physically realistic, it is nonetheless a mathematically interesting test case for the finite-time blowup problem.
 The author \cite{MillerInfiniteDimEuler} and Elgindi and Drivas \cite{ElgindiDrivas} both observed blowup of a Burgers shock type when taking the formal infinite dimensional limit of the Euler equation, and these papers considered very different geometries, with the former taking the infinite-dimensional limit of axisymmetric swirl-free solutions, while the latter considered the infinite dimensional limit of solutions on the torus with a strictly upper triangular gradient.

 For axisymmetric, swirl-free solutions, the natural geometry to consider for finite-time blowup is a vorticity that is odd in $z$ and positive in the upper half plane, $z>0$.
 Physically, this corresponds to colliding vortex rings.
 This is precisely the geometry in which Elgindi proved finite-time blowup for $C^{1,\alpha}$ solutions in \cite{Elgindi}.
 In this same geometry, Gustafson, Tsai, and the author \cite{GMT} proved a power-law-type lower bound on the growth of vorticity in any dimension $d\geq 3$, which followed on earlier work in dimension $d=3$ by Choi and Jeong \cite{ChoiJeongGrowth}.
 Hou and Zhang studied the problem of axisymmetric swirl-free solutions of the Euler equation in higher dimensions numerically, and observed more singular behaviour as the dimension increased \cite{HouZhang}.
-The author and Tsai proved an identity for the evolution of a particular moment of the vorticity in terms of the partition of the kinetic energy into radial and vertical components that heuristically suggests finite-time blowup in very high dimension $d\gg 3$---see Theorem 1.6 in \cite{MillerTsai}. \Cref{GlobalExistenceThmIntro} rules out the possibility of finite-time blowup for smooth, axisymmetric, swirl-free solutions of the Euler equation when $d=4$, but this remains open for $d\geq 5$, and particularly for very high dimension. \end{remark}
+The author and Tsai proved an identity for the evolution of a particular moment of the vorticity in terms of the partition of the kinetic energy into radial and vertical components that heuristically suggests finite-time blowup in very high dimension $d\gg 3$---see Theorem 1.6 in \cite{MillerTsai}. \end{remark}

+\begin{remark} One month after this manuscript was first posted on the arXiv, Shao, Wei, and Zhang published a major breakthrough paper \cite{SWZ} on this problem, proving global regularity for axisymmetric, swirl-free solutions of the Euler equation in $\mathbb{R}^d$ for $4\leq d\leq 6$.
+Furthermore, they prove global regularity for all $d\geq 4$ if when the domain is a cylinder.
+The argument is based on control of a very ingeniously chosen Lyapunov functional:

+where $0<\alpha<1$, and $R(t)$ goes to zero double exponentially fast.
+This Lyapunov functional exploits special cancellation near the axis $r=0$ that allows the vortex stretching term to be controlled in terms of the $L^{\frac{d}{d-2},\infty}$ norm near the axis in a way that is impossible away from the axis for $d\geq 5$.
+Away from the axis---that is when $r>R(t)$---$\Omega_\alpha$ is just the transported term multiplying by a decreasing factor, and so control is immediate.

+Given the time required by the peer review process, there is no doubt that Shao, Wei, and Zhang were the first to prove global regularity when $d=4$.
+Nonetheless, when this paper first appeared on the arXiv, there were no global regularity results in the literature for axisymmetric, swirl-free solutions of the Euler equation with generic initial data in dimension four or higher.
+In this sense, the two results are contemporaneous for the case $d=4$.